davidautentico/Spring-boot-challenge/README.md

 Api receives requests from external users and it call uses cases through interfaces.
 Use cases contain the business logic and could communicate with other external microservices o call repositories.
 The infrastructure layer contains repository implementations.

+Scalability issues:

+- Exceptions are managed by @ControllerAdvice, this way it is avoided to use try-catch blocks to capture each new endpoint exceptions
+- The paradigm used is blocking.
+Since it is been using an H2 database, if moving to a mongodb a reactive framework such as webflux/reactor could be used.

 Some integration tests are provided.

 Security has been simply and has a "permit all" level access.